 The Service is intended for a general audience and not directed to children less than 13 years of age.

 Under Nevada Revised Code 603A.333, “Sale” means the exchange of covered information for monetary consideration by the operator to a person for the person to license or sell the covered information to additional persons.
 The term does not include: (a) The disclosure of covered information by an operator to a person who processes the covered information on behalf of the operator; (b) The disclosure of covered information by an operator to a person with whom the consumer has a direct relationship for the purposes of providing a product or service requested by the consumer; (c) The disclosure of covered information by an operator to a person for purposes which are consistent with the reasonable expectations of a consumer considering the context in which the consumer provided the covered information to the operator; (d) The disclosure of covered information to a person who is an affiliate, as defined in NRS 686A.620, of the operator; or (e) The disclosure or transfer of covered information to a person as an asset that is part of a merger, acquisition, bankruptcy or other transaction in which the person assumes control of all or part of the assets of the operator.
 Companies that sell consumer personal information are required to establish a designated address through which to receive consumer requests not to sell information.
 A company that sells personal information that receives such a request must not sell the individual’s personal information in the future.

-Based on this definition, we do not expect that most Growve subsidiary companies “sell” personal information” as defined by Nevada law.
-However, if the Growve subsidiary sells personal information under Nevada law, the second option should be chosen and a procedure established to intake and effectuate do not sell requests.]
+Based on this definition, we do not expect that most Havasu Nutrition subsidiary companies “sell” personal information” as defined by Nevada law.
+However, if the Havasu Nutrition subsidiary sells personal information under Nevada law, the second option should be chosen and a procedure established to intake and effectuate do not sell requests.